-- Gravitational waves exist - Compact objects very much like to black holes exist - Gravitational waves transport energy -> the gravitational field has energy in absence of matter/radiation - Spacetime has a dimensionality of n=4 or higher. - Existence is non-local.
+- Gravitational waves exist - Compact objects very much like to black holes exist - Gravitational waves transport energy -> the spacetime has energy in absence of matter and can be considered as material as well, since it can act upon physical systems such as mirrors. - Spacetime has a dimensionality of n=4 or higher. - Existence is non-local.